Impact2020 Briefing: November 5, 2019

 See for yourself: The SacBee’s presidential candidate tracker is here.

-Vice President Mike Pence urged a crowd in Biloxi to get out and vote for Republican Tate Reeves for governor Tuesday and re-elect Donald Trump as president in 2020.
+Pence in the Bayou: Vice President Mike Pence urged a crowd in Biloxi to get out and vote for Republican Tate Reeves for governor Tuesday and re-elect Trump as president in 2020.
 The Biloxi Sun Herald’s Anita Lee has all the details.

 Leaving New Hampshire: Julian Castro is laying off all campaign staff in New Hampshire and South Carolina, John DiStaso of New Hampshire’s WMUR 9 scoops, a move that comes just days after Kamala Harris’ campaign slashed staff in the first-in-the-nation primary state.